rikumi/fresh-shell/README.md

 ## Features
 1. I made the function ƒ that receives bash commands as string templates, and choose to execute them in the foreground or background according to context.
-2. The beginning characters ƒ` are initially positioned there, and can be changed, thus making it as easy to use as a bash.
+2. The beginning two characters ƒ-backtick are initially positioned there, and can be changed; The final backtick is auto-completed.
+This makes it no hard than using a bash.
 3. When the command is executed directly, it is interactive with full compatibility like a normal bash; when nested in expressions, they are just hidden and still interactive.
 This is a feature.
 Try typing:
     ```
     ƒ`vim`.length